Lady and the Tramp: Reception

-Critical reception
+Critical reaction

-During its initial release, the film initially polarized critics.
+During its initial release, the film initially received mixed reviews from critics.
 Bosley Crowther of The New York Times claimed the film was "not the best [Disney] has done in this line.
 The sentimentality is mighty, and the CinemaScope size does not make for any less aware of the thickness of the goo.
 It also magnifies the animation, so that the flaws and poor foreshortening are more plain.
 Unfortunately, and surprisingly, the artists' work is below par in this film."
 Time wrote "Walt Disney has for so long parlayed gooey sentiment and stark horror into profitable cartoons that most moviegoers are apt to be more surprised than disappointed to discover that the combination somehow does not work this time."
-However, Variety deemed the film "a delight for the juveniles and a joy for adults".
-Harrison's Reports felt the "scintillating musical score and several songs, the dialogue and the voices, the behaviors and expressions of the different characters, the mellow turn-of-the-century backgrounds, the beautiful color and sweep of the CinemaScope process — all these add up to the one of the most enjoyable cartoon features Disney has ever made."
+John McCarten of The New Yorker felt the story was handled "with a sentimentality that Albert Payson Terhune might have found excessive" and wrote the two lead characters were unappealing.
+McCarten also criticized the film's CinemaScope process, writing it gave the characters "the dimensions of hippos."

+Gene Arneel of Variety deemed the film "a delight for the juveniles [and] lots of fun for adults".
 Edwin Schallert of the Los Angeles Times described the film as a "delightful, haunting, charmed fantasy that is remarkably enriched with music and, incidentally, with rare conversations among the canine characters."
+Harrison's Reports felt the "scintillating musical score and several songs, the dialogue and the voices, the behaviors and expressions of the different characters, the mellow turn-of-the-century backgrounds, the beautiful color and sweep of the CinemaScope process — all these add up to one of the most enjoyable cartoon features Disney has ever made."
+Mildred Martin of The Philadelphia Inquirer called the film "delightfully written, quaintly drawn" and stated it "could easily become a screen classic."
+Dorothy Masters of the New York Daily News wrote Lady and the Tramp was "another great work of art, a masterpiece not only by virtue of unerring brush and magnificent color, but because the cartoon genius [Walt Disney] has now perfected his art to the point of making two-dimensional animals more human than people."